XenMobile NetScaler Connector

 You can use the XenMobile NetScaler Connector to simulate what ActiveSync traffic will look like in conjunction with your policies.
 In the XenMobile NetScaler Connector configuration utility, select the Simulator tab.
 The results show you how your policies will apply according to the rules you have configured.

 Choosing filters for XenMobile NetScaler Connector

-- Blacklisted Apps.
-Allows or denies devices based on the Device List defined by blacklist policies and the presence of blacklisted apps.
+- Forbidden Apps: Allows or denies devices based on the Device List defined by blacklist policies and the presence of blacklisted apps.